-Factbox: Statistics on rape in India and some well-known cases
+Statistics on rape in India and some well-known cases

 Sengar denies the rape and any involvement in the car crash.

-Sept.
-20, 2019: Swami Chinmayanand, who previously served as India’s minister of state for internal affairs, is arrested in connection with rape and sexual harassment allegations made by a law student, police and his lawyer said.

 Nov.
 28, 2019: The charred remains of the veterinarian are found under a flyover near Hyderabad.
-Four men were arrested on suspicion of gang-rape and murder.
+Four men are arrested on suspicion of gang-rape and murder.

 Dec 5, 2019: A 23-year-old rape victim is set ablaze by a gang of men, including the alleged rapist, as she made her way to court to attend a hearing in the case, in Unnao district of Uttar Pradesh, police said.

-Compiled by Karishma Singh, Raju Gopalakrishnan
+Compiled by Diti Pujara, Gurman Bhatia, Karishma Singh and Raju Gopalakrishnan